Ralph Emery: Life and career

 The song "Drug Store Truck Drivin' Man" details an unpleasant on-air exchange between Emery, Roger McGuinn and Gram Parsons of the 1960s rock group The Byrds, concerning their 1968 appearance at The Grand Ole Opry.
 In that performance, the Byrds attempted unsuccessfully to convince traditional country music fans that their sound was a legitimate part of the country rock tradition but were met with jeers and catcalls.
-Years later, there was some reconciliation and even convergence of the opposing styles in the "Outlaw" movement, popularized by the likes of Willie Nelson and Waylon Jennings.
+Years later, there was some reconciliation and even convergence of the opposing styles in the "Outlaw" movement, popularized by performers like Willie Nelson and Waylon Jennings.

 In 2001, Emery attempted a television comeback on Nashville Fox affiliate WZTV, with a show called Mornings with Ralph Emery, but only spent seven days on the air before being sidelined first by continuing coverage of the September 11 attacks and then an illness.
 The show continued with replacement host Charlie Chase, using the title Tennessee Mornings.
 In October 2005, Emery launched The Nashville Show, a free weekly webcast with Shotgun Red as co-host.
 He then returned to television on the RFD-TV cable network in mid-2007, conducting interviews on the show Ralph Emery Live.
 The show aired live every Monday evening at 7:00 PM Eastern.
 The show ran for eight years, at some point changing its name to Ralph Emery's Memories, ending its run in October 2015.